Chapter 10 Ethics at Cardiff School of Psychology

 10.4.1 Ethics proforma

-10.4.3 Risk assessment
+10.4.2 Risk assessment

+If you do need to complete a new risk assessment, there is a link in the proforma to the online instrument that begins this process.
+This instrument is designed to provide an overall estimate of the risk involved in the project and who is likely to be affected.
+You will be asked to rate, on a scale of 1 to 5, the likelihood of a hazard causing a problem and the severity of injury resulting from the hazard.
+For example, equipment like computers may pose a risk of electric shock, however, with control measures like PAT testing the likelihood of electric shocks may be low (rated as 1 - very unlikely) while the severity may be rated as 3 to indicate that an electric shock may lead to some temporary injuries.
 Once you have completed and submitted the form, you will receive an email to indicate if a full risk assessment is needed.
 If so, the email will also contain a link for the full risk assessment form, guidance notes, and details for where to send the completed form.
 You will have to give information about the hazard, measures to mitigate its impact, and ratings for the likelihood and severity of the hazard.
-Please note you cannot submit your ethics application to the committee without a complete risk assessment.
-When planning an application, assume that you will be asked to revise your risk assessment based on feedback, which may take a few extra days.
+Please note you cannot submit your ethics application to the committee before you have a valid risk assessment number.
+When planning an application that requires a new risk assessment, assume that you will be asked to revise your risk assessment based on feedback, which may take a few extra days.
 Once your risk assessment is approved, you will receive a unique Risk assessment receipt number via email.
 You must include this receipt number in your Ethics Proforma when you submit (your application will be returned to you if this information is not included).